JScott/cardboard-controls/README.md

 # Usage

-When you import this package, just add the `CardboardInputManager` to the root of your scene.
-Now you can start using the API which is thoroughly documented in [the DemoScene code](https://github.com/JScott/CardboardSDK-Unity/blob/master/CardboardInput/DemoScene/ExampleCharacterController.cs).
+When you import this package, just add the `CardboardControlManager` to the root of your scene.
+Now you can start using the API which is thoroughly documented in [the DemoScene code](https://github.com/JScott/CardboardSDK-Unity/blob/master/CardboardControl/DemoScene/ExampleCharacterController.cs).